-Elevator Systems

 Specialized systems (such as chemical air scrubbing systems, etc.)

 Building Automation Systems (BAS)

-[Consultant to amend list as appropriate to the project]

 The Contractor shall provide a detailed agenda of the demonstration topics to the Consultant for approval 40 Working Days prior to the first demonstration session.

 Contractor to provide Category 3 level training of sufficient quality as to allow trainees to properly inspect, clean, adjust and maintain equipment in accordance with manufacturer’s recommendations and provide information defined in Section 01425 -Computerized Maintenance Management System Data Requirements to the Consultant.
 The Contractor shall ensure training content (as summarized in the agenda) for Category 3 sessions include a detailed review of the items described below.